yufeifeiqiqi/DSCI550_assignment2/README.md

 GeoTopicParser.ipynb
 ```

-In the Step11 - Detoxify folder, oepn detoxify_scores.py will run Detoxify on all the Pixstory posts and generate scores for their contents.
+In the Step11 - Detoxify folder, Detoxify_Analysis.ipynb contains code for exploring associations between results from the keywords matching method and the Detoxify python library.
 ```
-detoxify_scores.py
+Detoxify_Analysis.ipynb
 ```

 In the Q1_image_code folder, open Q1.ipynb will show the code to visualize correlations among gender, age, interest and geolocation mentioned.
 This is the answer towards report question 1.